geohackweek/preliminary/_episodes/04-missing-maps.md

 ### Mapping instructions

 * Select an 'iD Editor' and 'START EDITOR'.
 * To add a building: click on the 'area' button and trace the building outline.
 Double-click to finish.
-Be sure to switch to the background imagery, according to the instructions of the task, by using the stacked layer symbol on the right of the map.
+Be sure to switch to the background imagery intended for the task by using the stacked layer symbol on the right of the map.
 * To classify the area: on the left side of the screen, click 'Building Features', then scroll down and click 'Building' again.
 The building you traced will turn red.

 ### Saving your work